felixlopz/hubrise-test-task/content/apps/app4/en/overview.md

 ## Description

-App4 is an online order system that lets restaurant customers place orders from their browser, from an app, or from their table.
+App4 is an online ordering system that lets restaurant customers place orders from their browser, from an app, or from their table.
 It provides a host of benefits to restaurants including:

 - Loyalty programs.
 - Delivery Management.